-To ensure that land use decisions provide for a coordinated, integrated and comprehensive approach in managing growth, the stewardship of resources and the protection of the environment where the decisions involve stakeholders, Indigenous communities and other municipalities.
+To ensure that land use decisions provide for а coordinated. integrated and comprehensive approach in managing growth, the stewardship of resources and the protection of the environment where the decisions involve stakeholders.
+Indigenous communities other and municipalities.

 7.3 Policies